paul1522/HomesteadGUI/README.md

 ### Usage Notes

+Vagrant version 1.9.7 is not currently working with Homestead GUI.
+You will need to roll back to Vagrant version 1.9.6.

 You should first get an instance of **homestead** working on your development machine, if you don't already have one.
 For convenience, I recommended that you place a copy of `HomesteadGUI.exe` in your `homestead` directory and launch it from there.

 To launch **Hosts File Editor** from the GUI you must run with administrator permissions.